wrjodjana/obsidian-vault/interview/company specific interviews/extrahop networks/technical ques/spiral.md

 >Positive x represents East, Positive y represents North

 **Questions**
-- Is s always going to be non negative
+- Is s always going to be non negative values?
 - Any constraints on maximum number of steps?

 **Approach**